Stone-ResearchLife/xMem/README.md

 ## ⚙️ CMD Usage

 Ensure that you alreayd export the right PYTHONPATH.
-If not, run below command
+If not, run commands below.

+After run, a webpage will also be opened in your browser, showing the memory usage curve of the model by plotly.

 ```shell
 export PYTHONPATH="$(pwd)"